A comfortable place for students with disabilities.

 - Adaptive equipment

-To request disability support services, you must schedule an appointment with the Manager Access and Language Services.
+To request disability support services, you must schedule an appointment with the Manager of Access Services.
 You will need to bring documentation of your disability (see guidelines below).
 At this meeting you will discuss the classes you have registered for and the accommodations you need.
 To ensure that support services are in place when classes begin, you should complete this process at least one month before entering Western.